CUH Logo

 What does the preterm surveillance clinic do?

-Its aim is to reduce your chance of premature birth or second trimester miscarriage.
-We look at your previous history and the results of the tests you have in the clinic to find out if you are at high risk of preterm labour and whether you are likely to benefit from treatment or an intervention.
-Sometimes we may think it is useful to monitor you more regularly and we may be able to offer you treatments that reduce the risk of preterm birth.
+Its aim is to reduce your chance of early birth or late pregnancy loss.
+We look at your previous history and the results of the additional tests offered to you in the clinic to find out if you are at high risk of premature labour and whether you are likely to benefit from treatment or intervention.
+Sometimes we may think it is useful to monitor you more regularly and we may be able to offer you treatments that reduce the risk of late pregnancy loss or early birth.

 Appointments in the clinic

-The preterm surveillance clinic is held every Thursday morning in Clinic 22 within the Rosie Hospital.
+The preterm surveillance clinic is held every Thursday morning in Clinic 22 in the Rosie Hospital.
 The phone number for this clinic is 01223 217660.

 What will happen when I visit the clinic?

 • You will usually speak with a doctor who will ask about your history and discuss your personalised plan of care.
-Not all treatments are appropriate or effective for all patients.
+Not all treatments are appropriate or effective for all pregnant women and people.

-• You may be offered a transvaginal scan where we put an ultrasound probe into your vagina to measure the length of your cervix because a short cervix increases your risk of a second trimester miscarriage or premature birth.
+• You will be offered a transvaginal scan where we put an ultrasound probe into your vagina to measure the length of your cervix because a short cervix increases your risk of late pregnancy loss or early birth.

 Do the tests have any risks?